-One of the top needed jobs is working as an HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to receive.
+One of the most needed positions is working as an HVAC technician.
+Discover about what they do, how to become one and about how much you can expect to make.

 What Is an HVAC Technician?